goofy2k/MIDI-sequencer/README.md

         Found a bug when the MIDISequencer auto stops, and corrected it.
         This affects files sequencer.h, sequencer.cpp and advancedsequencer.cpp.
         Minor changes in notifier.h and processor.h
         commit 92d5c2ab5ead6399e2b79da905139c4a6daebd6a

    - NEW TODO's:

+**v25:**

   - create more stable connection procedure to nimBLE output (initialize before any call to NiCMidi)
   - implement other channels than 0 in synth app
-        - make channels > 1 recognizable in synth (e.g. by changing some FaustDSP settings)
+  - make channels > 1 recognizable in synth (e.g. by changing some FaustDSP settings) NEW REPO CREATED FOR SYNTH APP:  Faust-Synth-MIDIBLE
   - try to uncomment playing other channel numbers (uncomment line ~1514 and further, "THE REST IS COMMENTED OUT")
   - try to revert back to Heltec LORA32 hardware
   - try recording again

   ## TODO